Skip to main content

 Here, we would also like to define two more parameters, NEXT and FEXT:

 NEXT is called the nearest crosstalk coefficient.
-FEXT is called the far end crosstalk coefficient.
-These parameters are important in crosstalk analysis when of the two nearby lines, one is the main signal line and the other line is the quiet line on which we wish to determine the crosstalk voltage induced due to signal voltage on the main line.
-We will develop this point in a next article about crosstalk analysis in detail.
+FEXT is called the far-end crosstalk coefficient.
+These parameters are important in crosstalk analysis when of two nearby lines, one is the main signal line and the other is the quiet line on which we wish to determine the crosstalk voltage induced due to signal voltage on the main line.
+We will develop this point in the next article about crosstalk analysis in detail.

 For more design information, check with our DESIGN SERVICE team.